railsuser2014/openobject-doc-book-en/source/book/4/4_09_Accounts/4_09_Accounts_analytic_chart.rst

 This same data can be used for automatic recharging of the services to the client at the end of the month.
 To invoice clients just take the analytic costs in that month and apply a selling price factor to generate the invoice.
 Invoicing mechanisms for this are explained in greater detail in chapter 11.
 If the client requires details of the services used on the case, you can then print the service entries in the analytic account for this case.

-.. tip::   **Advantage**  *Invoicing analytic costs*
+.. tip:: Invoicing analytic costs

 	Most software that manages billing enables you to recharge for hours worked.
 	In Open ERP these services are automatically represented by analytic costs.
 	But many other Open ERP documents can also generate analytic costs, such as credit notes and purchases of goods.

 	So when you invoice the client at the end of the month it's possible for you to include all the analytic costs, not just the hours worked.
 So, for example you can easily recharge the whole cost of your journeys to the client.

 Case 3 : An IT Services Company
 ---------------------------------